 January 30, 1953

 Cast: Brace Beemer, John Todd, Fred Foy

 Director: Charles D. Livingston

-http://www.CBJCollector.com - This episode takes a look at a 1972 photo card that features Winnie The Pooh that was given away at Disneyland.
-Why are we reviewing this?
-You'll have to watch as our host gives it a review and then delivers his patented 'Paw Ratings.'
-Be sure to check out the Country Bear Collector Show Facebook Page over at h […]
+http://www.CBJCollector.com - In 1992, Disneyland held it's first annual Teddy Bear Classic.
+One of the exclusive items for that show was this stuffed Teddi Barra plush bear.
+Our host gives it a review and then delivers his patented 'Paw Ratings.'
+Be sure to check out the Country Bear Collector Show Facebook Page over at http://www.facebook. […]